 He is not listed in the roster of the Rough Riders and there is no record of him serving in the war with Spain.
 This history clearly makes any connection with Tesla improbable at best.

 There were numerous reports of airships in 1896-1897.
 One California newspaper wrote, “Unless you’ve seen the airship or flying machine you are not worth spending much time with.”
 Several patents for airships were filed during this period, but nothing links these matters to Taylor.
 The airships have been attributed to various phenomenon and hoaxes, so if the plans were given to Mark, he could provide a valuable historical service and make them available for historic evaluation.
 Release of the plans would be in keeping with the EDH’s stated purpose that includes distribution of “otherwise forgotten” historical information.
-There can be no security issue with the airship design.
-As the Beatles sang, “We’d love to see the plans.”
+There can be no security or secrecy issue with releasing the airship plans for an airship of that era.
+As the Beatles sang, “We’d all love to see the plan.”

 Even assuming that the Men in Black exists, their first reported appearance was in 1947 and they are usually regarded as being sinister or as part of a strange phenomenon.
 The assertion that Taylor is an original member is somewhat surprising, especially in light of claims that the MIB attacked Mark in 1962 .